lumppotato/1792BatteryWeb/README.md

                         repository - these control what each has access to service - access data for each type of model tools - currently not used but was planning on using it for calculations for battery statics and rfid determinations

+            resources - these are the web resources static - Images and styles
+                        templates - HTML pages
+                application.properties - used to store database connection info